Mildred Fay Jefferson

-Mildred Fay Jefferson (April 6, 1927 – October 15, 2010) was an American physician and anti-abortion political activist.
-The first black woman to graduate from Harvard Medical School, the first woman to graduate in surgery from Harvard Medical School and the first woman to become a member of the Boston Surgical Society, she is known for her opposition to the legalization of abortion and her work as president of the National Right to Life Committee.
+Mildred Fay Jefferson (April 6, 1927 – October 15, 2010) was an American physician and anti-abortion activist.
+The first black woman to graduate from Harvard Medical School, the first woman to graduate in surgery from Harvard Medical School, and the first woman to become a member of the Boston Surgical Society, she is known for her opposition to the legalization of abortion and her work as president of the National Right to Life Committee.

-Personal life and education
+Personal life

 Born in Pittsburg, Texas, Jefferson was the only child of Millard and Guthrie Jefferson, a Methodist minister, and a school teacher.
 Her parents divorced before 1976 and lived in Roxbury after their divorce.
 Jefferson was raised in Carthage, Texas, in the Wesley-Calvinist tradition.
 At a young age, "Millie" followed the town doctor around on his horse drawn buggy while he made housecalls, this would later inspire her to become a doctor.

+Jefferson married in 1963 to Shane Cunningham, whom she met on a skiing trip, a real estate manager.
+As of 1976, the couple lived in Back Bay and had no children.

+Education

-She earned her bachelor's degree in three years from Texas College.
+For elementary and middle school she attended public schools in East Texas.
+Later she earned her bachelor's degree a bachelor’s degree summa cum laude and in three years from Texas College.
 Since she was considered too young to attend medical school, she went to Tufts University where she received her master's degree in biology.
 She then went on to Harvard Medical School and graduated in 1951, becoming the first black woman to do so.

-Jefferson married in 1963 to Shane Cunningham, whom she met on a skiing trip, a real estate manager.
-As of 1976, the couple lived in Back Bay and had no children.
+Harvard Medical School

+Mildred Fay Jefferson was the first African American woman to graduate from Harvard Medical School in 1951.
+Her interests focused on medical jurisprudence, medical ethics, and particularly the societal and public policy impacts of combining medicine and law.
+She shifted to surgery during her first few years at Harvard Medical School and began clinical studies, and learned operational and surgical techniques.
+Two of her mentors—Dr. Carl Walter (the head of the surgical department) and Dr. David Hume (one of her professors, and the chief resident at the time)—gave her opportunities to put in extra time to advance her surgical skillset.
+Being the hard worker she was, she used these extra hours to get ahead, and by the time she obtained an internship, her skillset was well prepared.

+During Dr. Jefferson's third and fourth years at Harvard Medical School, she took a variety of courses including an elective in urology "because most people think that a woman doctor would not be strong in urology."